-While William Campbell and McNutt and Cummings would have stayed the night at an inn or “stand” as they were called, the families would not have.
-Most were considered a little too “rough” for women and children.
+While William Campbell and McNutt and Cummings may have stayed the night at an inn or “Tavern stand” as they were called, the families would not have.
+Most were considered a little too rough for women and children too.
 They would have camped nearby.
-Archer, Louisa, Mary, Bill, Sam, and the other enslaved would have most likely camped either in or under the wagons.
+Archer, Louisa, Mary, Bill, Sam, and the other enslaved would have slept either in or under the wagons.
+Daily life would continue much the same as always.
+When the caravan stopped, the women would do the cooking, childcare, and other chores as always.
 Someone would be stationed to watch the cattle and horses as well.
 Travel was rough through the Allegheny Mountains and could be expensive too, as the 93 – 3/4 cents would amount to nearly $25 in today value, just to be able to take those buggies, wagons, horses and cattle across the wide Greenbrier River, and stay in Lewisburg, which is West Virginia today.

 In order to follow the trek from location to location we found that we were taking the Midland Trail National Scenic Byway or Highway 60 in West Virginia.
 The route was full of breathtaking vistas, that made us wonder in amazement what it must have been like for these fifty people.
 In the comfort of an air-conditioned vehicle one can traverse what took them a day in an hour or sometimes even less.
 We found friendly people willing to share directions, history, and their own stories all along the way.
 For more about the route today see http://www.midlandtrail.com/